 Differences Between PIM and DAM

-The primary difference between a DAM and a PIM is the task each system performs.
+The primary difference between a DAM and PIM is the task each system performs.
 A PIM system is responsible for storing and delivering product data, whereas a DAM solution stores and distributes various types of files.

 These systems are complementary to each other.
 A DAM system can help your team access and deliver certain files to specific retailers.
 A PIM system can help your team access and deliver product specifications, numbers, and other descriptive text to product detail pages (PDPs).